burger icon

 • Yep, you’re always dealing in US bucks and your bank’ll convert at their rate.
 Sometimes a little margin, sometimes outrageous.
 Keep an eye on it-got surprised once!

-• You can deposit however you like, but the cashout has to go back the way you put it in, unless support says otherwise.
-Learnt that juggling wallets one silly night.
+• You can deposit however you like, but the cashout usually has to go back the way you put it in.
+Also, note that "Check" withdrawals have been removed, so you'll need an alternative method like crypto or Wire Transfer if you used that previously.

 Last word: If you’re still game to try slotastics.com, just a heads up: treat it as a night out, not a payday.
 I still set a cap after blowing a Friday’s winnings one too many times.
 If you get stuck or feel it’s getting away from you, check the Responsible Gaming page-seriously, no shame in it.
 Don’t punt more than you’d spend on a fancy dinner.
 Trust me, I’ve learnt it the hard way.
 There’s zero shame in hitting self-exclude if it stops being fun.